jnozzi/cocoadev.com/markdown/ColorSync.md

-General/ColorSync enables you to do color management across devices.
+ColorSync enables you to do color management across devices.

-Related pages: General/ColorSyncQuartzFilter
+Related pages: ColorSyncQuartzFilter